theonewhowritesthedocs/lwms-docs/docs/apps/reassign_lpn.md

 Keep in mind that assigning stock to LPNs creates a **reservation** for the stock and a **GRPO** for the new LPNs under the hood.
 :::

+At the end, you will get a modal asking you if you want to print the labels.
+Click **Yes** to print the labels and to start anew, or **No** to just start anew.

 ### Assign: Stock Summary

 On this screen you can **see**, **add**, **edit** and **remove** the stock that will be assigned to the LPN.